hindu-comm/mail_stream_indology/2015/03/re_indologydigital_f/35__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-March/040901.html)

-​I use the Remote Desktop stuff that comes with Linux (Mint).
+I use the Remote Desktop stuff that comes with Linux (Mint).
 That means that wherever I am in the world, I can log on to my home or office machine and do whatever I need, including fetching files, etc.